rakemiel/windows2000/_posts/2021-1-4-Manage-Windows-2012-Core.md

 ![Remote Desktop](../images/remotedesktop.png)

 <Aside>
 Firewall is something we don't talk here.
-My environmenthere is local LAN with no access to the internet
+My environment is local LAN with no access to the internet
 </Aside>

 ### 4. Install Windows Admin on your Windows 10 Laptop